Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces

+where $\lambda_\Ric : M \to \R$ is the lowest eigenvalue of the Ricci tensor\footnote{It is known that $\lambda_\Ric$ is a locally Lipschitz function (cf. \cite{hw}), so assuming $V \in C^{0,\alpha}_\loc(M)$ is not restrictive.}.
+Relevant examples of such manifolds include stable minimal hypersurfaces $M^n \to N^{n+1}$ into non-negatively curved ambient spaces, for which one has

-If $N = \R^{n+1}$, the recent solution to the stable Bernstein problem by Chodosh \& Li \cite{cl_1,cl_2} ($n=3$), Catino, Mastrolia \& Roncoroni \cite{cmr} ($n=3$), Chodosh, Li, Minter \& Stryker \cite{clms} ($n=4$) and Mazet \cite{mazet} ($n=5$), and the results by Bellettini \cite{bellettini} for $n=6$, provided new powerful tools to investigate the geometry of stable minimal hypersurfaces, with promising applications to treat the problem in more general ambient spaces.
-Considering the weaker notion of $\delta$-stability is natural in view of the following result:
+by Gauss equation, while the stability condition implies $-\Delta -|A|^2 \ge 0$.
+These will be the focus of our geometric applications.
+Indeed, the study of manifolds with a spectral Ricci bound gained new momentum in connection to the recent almost complete solution to the Stable Bernstein Problem, that is, the question whether complete, two-sided stable minimal hypersurfaces $M^n \to \R^{n+1}$ must be hyperplanes if $n \le 6$.
+The positive answers obtained by Chodosh \& Li \cite{cl_1,cl_2} ($n=3$), Catino, Mastrolia \& Roncoroni \cite{cmr} ($n=3$), Chodosh, Li, Minter \& Stryker \cite{clms} ($n=4$) and Mazet \cite{mazet} ($n=5$), and the results by Bellettini \cite{bellettini} for $n=6$, provided new powerful tools with promising applications to treat more general ambient spaces.